 - A maximum of $20,000 for property damage per accident (which includes cars, signs, fences, homes, etc.)

-It seems like a lot of money, but it’s not.
-Consider that the base model of a 2020 Ford Explorer costs around $33,000, and it’s apparent the property damage coverage alone could easily exceed your policy limits.
-When something like this happens, you’ll be expected to foot the remainder of the bill.
-To protect yourself against something like this, it’s always a good idea to purchase as much liability as you can comfortably afford.
+Consider this example; with the base model of a 2020 Ford Explorer costing around $33,000, the property damage coverage alone could easily exceed your policy limits.
+To protect yourself against potential financial hardship, you might consider purchasing as much liability as you can comfortably afford.

 Additional coverage options to consider

-- Comprehensive coverage: This covers your car from such things as vandalism, theft, fire, hail, and deer.
+- Comprehensive coverage: This covers your car from such things as vandalism, theft, fire, hail, and damage from animals.

-- Uninsured and underinsured coverage: This covers you if you are hit by an uninsured or underinsured motorist— meaning it will help cover your medical bills and possibly car’s repair or replacement costs (depending on where you live).
+- Uninsured and underinsured coverage: This covers you if you are hit by an uninsured or underinsured motorist — meaning it will help cover your medical bills and possibly your car’s repair or replacement costs (depending on where you live).

 - Collision coverage: This covers you should you hit another car, sign post or property, such as a fence or gate.